Mike-McDowall/Mike-McDowall/README.md

 ## 5)  In Stock
 This was a week long project conducted in teams.
+I focussed on the back end

 ## 6)  Brainflix
 This is one of my early college projects.
-It's a React app that uses Express on the server side and has a JASON database.
+It's a React app that uses Express on the server side and has a JSON database.

 ## 7)  Tastemakers